lucasb-eyer/sws/README.md

 - When passing commandline args, using lazy/lambda makes no more sense.
   So we should lift the requirement for `Fn`-wrapping of callables here.
+  `'log_fn=Fn(lambda s: print(f"Log: {s}"))'`.
+- finalization no more converts collections into tuples, sets into frozensets, and expands dicts.
+If a lazy field returns a dict, it's just a dict.
+  Consider if this is good or bad, though it does sound obscure.

 Probably overkill:
 - Auto-generate a commandline --help?